What Do Etcher or Engraver Do?

 Below is a list of the types of tools and technologies that Etchers and Engravers may use on a daily basis:

 - Adobe Systems Adobe Illustrator

-What education or degrees do I need to become an Etcher or Engraver?
+What work experience do I need to become an Etcher or Engraver?

-Those interested in being an Etcher or Engraver may also be interested in:
+Those thinking about becoming an Etcher or Engraver might also be interested in the following careers:

 More about our data sources and methodologies.